-You can use animations to create smooth transitions between viewpoints, fade-in and fade-out effects, and so on.
+You can use animations to create effects such as smooth transitions between viewpoints, or fade-in and fade-out effects.

 The animation framework consists of two main components: